Study of entanglement and phase transitions in the coupled top systems with standard and nonstandard symmetries: Entanglement Calculation

-Figures \ref{Fig3}(e) and (f) show the results for the non-zero torsion case with $\kappa_1 = - \kappa_2 = 1.0$.
-This version of the couple top system is interesting because it follows one of the nonstandard symmetry classes \cite{Altland, Non-Standard}.
+Figures \ref{Fig3}(e) and (f) show the results for the NZT-II model.
+This version of the coupled top system is interesting because it follows one of the nonstandard symmetry classes \cite{Altland, Non-Standard}.
 Since we consider integer spin here, the system follows the BDI symmetry class.
 In this case, the ground state entanglement also increases linearly and reaches its maximum $S_V^{\rm max} \simeq 0.8$ at $\varepsilon \simeq 1.0$ and suddenly starts decreasing.
 Here, the entanglement transition point is the same as the FP model.
 Like the previous two cases, the entanglement immediately goes down to $\sim \ln 2$ immediately after reaching the maximum, and then for $\varepsilon \simeq 3.0$, the system becomes unentangled.
 Interestingly, for $\varepsilon \gtrsim 3.0$, the von Neumann entropy increases slowly in a linear fashion with some fluctuations.
-The behavior of the excited state entanglement is almost similar to the ground state, except we observe that the excited state becomes unentangled or product state at $\varepsilon \simeq 3.0$ and remains as its for larger values of coupling strength.
+The behavior of the excited state entanglement is almost similar to the ground state, except we observe that the excited state becomes unentangled or a product state at $\varepsilon \simeq 3.0$ and remains as such for larger values of coupling strength.